 Online Synchronous Teaching and Learning

-As part of Hallam's Academic Delivery Models, many staff will be developing and delivering a portion of their provision as online, synchronous teaching and learning.
+Many staff will be delivering a portion of their provision as online, synchronous teaching and learning as part of Hallam's Academic Delivery Models, many staff will be developing and delivering a portion of their provision as online, synchronous teaching and learning.
 To support staff, this page provides:

 Four re-usable, customizable session templates for online synchronous learning and teaching